actframework/act-doc/en/configuration.md

 * **act.idgen.node_id.provider**
 * **act.idgen.node_id.provider.impl**

 Specify the `act.util.IdGenerator.NodeIdProvider` implementation by class name.
 The node id provider is responsible to generate the node id for a CUID (Cluster Unique Identifer).
-When not specified, then Act will use the `IdGenerator.NodeIdProvider.IpProvider` that return the node id calculated from the node's ip address based on [idgen_node_id_effective_ip_bytes_size](effective ip bytes) configuration
+When not specified, then Act will use the `IdGenerator.NodeIdProvider.IpProvider` that return the node id calculated from the node's ip address based on [effective ip bytes](#idgen_node_id_effective_ip_bytes_size) configuration

 Default value: `null`